 The purpose of the 2-pin W7 and W10 headers (associated with J4 and J5) is to allow the two 50 Ω , 120 MHz filters to be tested during PCB assembly without interference from other circuitry attached to the filter inputs.
-Normally, a shorting jumper is attached to each header to allow the DAC signals to be routed to the filters.
+Typically, a shorting jumper is attached to each header to allow the DAC signals to be routed to the filters.
 If the user wishes to test the filters, the shorting jumpers at W7 and W10 should be removed and 50 Ω test signals should be applied at the J4 and J5 inputs to the 50 Ω elliptic filters.
-The user can refer to the provided schematic (Figure 61 and Figure 62) and the following sections to properly position the remaining shorting jumpers.
+Users should refer to the schematic provided and to the following sections to properly position the remaining shorting jumpers.